 Students are responsible for being familiar with content relevant to a given SEL rotation in order to perform adequately in SEL learning experiences.
 Students should review major concepts related to each SEL rotation before the first day in that rotation, and complete any homework assigned by the preceptor by the stated deadline.
 If, during the course of a rotation, a preceptor identifies any concepts/terms/ resources that a student should review, the student should consider this a further requirement for the rotation, and should determine a plan in consultation with the preceptor and/or SEL instructor for meeting this requirement.
-Contact all preceptors at their place of work or facility approximately two weeks prior to the start of the experience in order to prepare for the start of the rotation.
+Unless otherwise instructed, students are to contact all preceptors at their place of work or facility approximately two weeks prior to the start of the experience in order to prepare for the start of the rotation.